itsbrex/vocal-remover-cli/README.md

 `--postprocess` option masks instrumental part based on the vocals volume to improve the separation quality.
 > [!WARNING]
-> If you get any problems with this option, please disable it.
+> This is an experimental feature.
+If you get any problems with this option, please disable it.
 ```
 python inference.py --input path/to/an/audio/file --postprocess --gpu 0
 ```